jdj2261/pykin/README.md

 You need a [python-fcl](https://github.com/BerkeleyAutomation/python-fcl) package to do object collision checking.

-- For Ubuntu, using  `apt`
+- On Ubuntu, install two dependency libraries using `apt`

   `sudo apt install liboctomap-dev`

   `sudo apt install libfcl-dev`
-- For Mac, First, Download the source and build it.
+- On Mac, download the two dependency libraries from git repository and build it.

   - octomap